DonHulieo/duff/README.md

 ### CArray

-CArray is a class for the creation and manipulation of consecutive integer indexed arrays.
-It provides a number of Functional Programming methods, and is designed to be used in a similar way to the Array class in JavaScript.
+CArray is a functional programming array class for the creation and manipulation of consecutive integer indexed arrays, similar to the Array class in JavaScript.

 *This is a shared module, and can be used on both the client, server and shared enviroment.*